G-Research/geras/README.md

 ```
   -grpc-listen string
-        service will expose the store api on this address (default "localhost:19000")
+        Service will expose the Store API on this address (default "localhost:19000")
+  -label value
+        Label to expose on the Store API, of the form '<key>=<value>'.
+May be repeated.
   -log.format string
         Log format.
 One of [logfmt, json] (default "logfmt")
   -log.level string